sewenew/redis-plus-plus/README.md

 #### Event Loop

+**NOTE**: The following is an experimental feature, and might be modified or abandaned in the future.

 By default, `AsyncRedis` and `AsyncRedisCluster` create a default event loop, and runs the loop in a dedicated thread to handle read and write operations.
 However, you can also share the underlying event loop with multiple `AsyncRedis` and `AsyncRedisCluster` objects.
 In order to do that, you need to create a `std::shared_ptr<EventLoop>`, and pass it to the constructors of `AsyncRedis` and `AsyncRedisCluster`.

 ```c++